Third Order of Saint Francis: India

 The Franciscan Missionaries of Mary was founded in 1877 in Ootacamund, India, by Hélène de Chappotin de Neuville.
-As of 2016, there are almost 8,300 sisters in 75 countries, including Canada, England, Scotland, and the United States.
-In the U.S. they sponsor the Cardinal Hayes Home in Millbrook, New York, for developmentally challenged individuals.
+As of 2016, there are almost 8,300 sisters in 75 countries, including Canada, England, Scotland, and the US.
+In the US, they sponsor the Cardinal Hayes Home in Millbrook, New York, for developmentally challenged individuals.

 Ireland

 The Franciscan Missionary Sisters for Africa was founded in 1952 by Mary Kevin of the Sacred Passion (born Theresa Kearney, County Wicklow, Ireland).
 It was intended as an offshoot from the Mill Hill Sisters, with the purpose of focusing on the African missions.
-The sisters work in Uganda, Kenya, Zambia, Zimbabwe, South Sudan, America, Ireland and Scotland.
+The sisters work in Uganda, Kenya, Zambia, Zimbabwe, South Sudan, the US, Ireland and Scotland.
 A convent was established in Boston, Massachusetts, in 1952, with an American novitiate being opened in 1954.
 The Generalate is in Dublin, Ireland.